 Broward College Campus Safety Officers have no arrest authority beyond that of an ordinary citizen.
 All incidents of a criminal nature are referred to the local law enforcement agency that has jurisdiction over a specific campus or center.
 In each situation, Broward College Campus Safety Officers are expected to render all possible assistance, provided such assistance can be given without endangering the officer or others not involved in the crime.

-Broward College maintains a highly professional, cooperative, and working relationship with the Coconut Creek Police Department, Davie Police Department, Pembroke Pines Police Department, and the Fort Lauderdale Police Department.
+Broward College maintains a highly professional and cooperative working relationship with the Coconut Creek Police Department, Davie Police Department, Pembroke Pines Police Department, the Fort Lauderdale Police Department and the Broward County Sheriff's Office.
 These law enforcement agencies, as well as other surrounding municipalities, will promptly respond to campuses for emergencies, to conduct criminal investigations, and to complete reports.
 All crime victims and witnesses are strongly encouraged to report crimes to Campus Safety and the appropriate law enforcement agency.